 - Fish Hatchery Superintendent

-There were about 48,700 jobs for Aquacultural Worker Supervisor in 2016 (in the United States).
+In the United States, there were 48,700 jobs for Aquacultural Worker Supervisor in 2016.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Aquacultural Worker Supervisor by 2026.
 There will be an estimated 6,500 positions for Aquacultural Worker Supervisor per year.

 The states with the most job growth for Aquacultural Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Aquacultural Worker Supervisor ranges between $28,420 and $78,920.